Soldiers conduct ABL patrol

 |0

-This work, Soldiers conduct ABL patrol [Image 5 of 5], by SGT Lynnwood Thomas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers conduct ABL patrol, by SGT Lynnwood Thomas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT